mshonman/GCD-final-project/codebook.md

 Test and training data were combined for the “Subject,” “Y” and “X” data frames.
 These frames were then combined, with the “Subject” and “Y” (activity) variables on the left.
 A new data set was formed from the “Subject” and “Activity” columns, as well as the sixty-six variables describing mean and standard deviation for the observations.
 After updating the variable names, the data were grouped by subject and activity, and a mean was taken from each group to create the final data set.
+Initially, several variable names repeated the word "body" twice; this was fixed.